UmairYousafzai/Device-Tracking/README.md

-**Device Tracking**
+# **Device Tracking**

 Device Tracking is a comprehensive Android application designed with a variety of essential functionalities, including real-time chat, user tracking, and location services.
 Built using Java, it leverages modern frameworks and libraries to provide a seamless user experience.

-**Features**
+## **Features**

-Real-time Chat:
+###Real-time Chat:

-Instant messaging with friends and contacts.
+-Instant messaging with friends and contacts.

-User-friendly chat interface with support for multimedia messages.
+-User-friendly chat interface with support for multimedia messages.

-Chat User Listing:
+## Chat User Listing:

-View a list of all chat users.
+-View a list of all chat users.

-Easily start conversations with new users.
+-Easily start conversations with new users.

-User Tracking:
+### User Tracking:

-Track the location of users on a Google Map.
+-Track the location of users on a Google Map.

-Send requests to users to track their location.
+-Send requests to users to track their location.

-Location Services:
+###Location Services:

-Get user location using a foreground service.
+-Get user location using a foreground service.

-Display user locations in real-time on an integrated Google Map.
+-Display user locations in real-time on an integrated Google Map.

-Technologies Used
+###Technologies Used

-**Programming Language**: Java
+-**Programming Language**: Java

-Frameworks & Libraries:
+-**Frameworks & Libraries:**

-Android SDK
+-Android SDK

-Firebase (Cloud Messaging, Realtime Database, Storage) Google Maps API
+-Firebase (Cloud Messaging, Realtime Database, Storage)

+-Google Maps API

-Retrofit for API calls
+-Retrofit for API calls

-Architecture: MVVM, Clean Architecture
+-Architecture: MVVM, Clean Architecture

-Installation
+###Installation

-To get started with Device Tracking, follow these steps:
+-To get started with Device Tracking, follow these steps:

-Clone the repository:
+**Clone the repository:**

 sh

 Copy code

 git clone https://github.com/UmairYousafzai/Device-Tracking.git

 Navigate to the project directory: